frndxyz/chainabstractionlayer/test/integration/swap/README.md

 If the nodes are not running on the default host and port, modifications to `config.js` will be required to point the tests to the correct locations.

 ### Wallet (Ledger)
-Running the bitcoin swaps through a ledger requires a ledger device.
-The ledger device must have addresses that have a bitcoin balance on the given network.
+Running the wagerr swaps through a ledger requires a ledger device.
+The ledger device must have addresses that have a wagerr balance on the given network.
 Watch the prompts on the ledger to make approvals as required by the tests.

 ### Wallet (MetaMask)
 Swaps happening using MetaMask will require an unlocked MetaMask wallet with balances on the given network (usually local Geth node).